hphelion/documentation/cloudos/manage.operational-dashboard.cloud-tab.md

 <tr style="background-color: white; color: black;">
 <td style="min-width:150px;"> <b>Alias</b> column </td>
-<td> Renamed MAC address ( in the [Edit Node dialog](#edit-node-dialog) ) to a more meaningful name such as controllercompute,
+<td> Renamed MAC address ( in the <a href="/cloudos/manage/operational-dashboard/#edit-node-dialog">Edit Node dialog</a> ) to a more
-cloudcontroller, compute1, compute2.
+meaningful name such as controllercompute, cloudcontroller, compute1, compute2.
 <br /> <br />
 Once the nodes have finished booting up, each node displays in the table, indicating the Alias Name set to the node's MAC address (of the NIC associated with the Administration Network).
 Each node will be in the Not Allocated state.  </td>